According to an interview by Matthew Artz of the Oakland Tribune, the Oakland Raiders stadium plans would include:

 Oakland Raiders Stadium Plan Fits Oklahoma City’s MAPS 3

-MAPS (Metropolitan Area Projects) is Oklahoma City’s visionary capital improvement program for new and upgraded sports, recreation, entertainment, cultural and convention facilities.
+MAPS (Metropolitan Area Projects) is Oklahoma City’s capital improvement program which includes new and upgraded sports, recreation, entertainment, cultural and convention facilities.
 Oklahoma City is the model city in the country to undertake a public facility enhancement project of this size.
 MAPS is funded by a temporary one-cent sales tax first approved by city voters in December 1993.
 During the first 66 months it was in effect, over $309 million was collected.
 In addition, the deposited tax revenue earned about $54 million in interest.

 Currently, Phase 3 of the Oklahoma City MAPS project is underway which began in 2010 and runs through December of 2017.
 The one-cent sales tax will raise an estimated $777 million to fund the construction.
 An Oakland Raiders stadium could be the centerpiece the Oklahoma City MAPS project.